jrus87/E1180Project/README.md

-# Second Pair Assignment by Ben Gaiser & Jeremy Russell
+# Third Pair Assignment by Ben Gaiser & Jeremy Russell
-28 October 2016
+11 November 2016

 ## Overview
 This is the repository that [Jeremy](https://github.com/jrus87) and [Ben](https://github.com/BenjaminGaiser) are using for the assingments for [MPP-E1180: Introduction to Collaborative Social Science Data Analysis](https://github.com/HertieDataScience) at the Hertie School of Governance.
 We welcome any feedback or comments, and you can get in touch with us via our GitHub accounts or by submitting a pull request.